Independent relative units of low height: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the support from \emph{Max Planck Institute for Mathematics in Bonn}, where this project was initiated.
+The authors are grateful to the anonymous referee for insightful comments.
 Shabnam Akhtari's research has been in parts supported by \emph{the Simons Foundation Collaboration Grants}, Award Number 635880, and by \emph{the National Science Foundation} Award DMS-2001281.